Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Derived Rules

 \subsubsection{Nontermination.}

 Bug-finding is often a more practical goal than correctness verification \cite{il}.
 We can thus shift our sight from proving total correctness to proving the presence of nontermination by establishing a \textit{quasi-invariant} \cite{larraz2014maxsmt}.
 This is a property preserved by the loop body which ensures that the loop guard holds; the quasi-invariant forces indefinite reiteration, and any computation that satisfies the quasi-invariant once is trapped within the loop.
 Taken semantically, this aligns closely with the notion of a \textit{recurrent set} \cite{gupta2008nonterm} of program states, visited infinitely often by the loop.
 In a nondeterministic setting, we can define this either angelically or demonically to show that the program \textit{sometimes} or \textit{always} diverges, respectively.
-With some abuse of notation, we take:
+Using the modalities from \Cref{sec:vk-taxonomy}, we get:

 Then, the following two rules can be derived to prove nontermination.